By Victor Haghani and James White 1

 - This not is not an offer or solicitation to invest, nor should this be construed in any way as tax advice.
 Past returns are not indicative of future performance.

 - Although we’ve seen a few investors that seem to be acting as if it is.

 - It’s a topic we’ve written about several times before, most recently two years ago in “Back to the Future: Reviving a 19th Century Perspective on Financial Well-Being.”

 - Assumptions: 60% allocated to a broadly diversified global stock market ETF (Vanguard’s VT), 25% to a broad bond index fund (Vanguard’s BND) and 15% to short-term bank deposits (State Street’s BIL).

 Other assumptions: no taxes, CPI represents the investor’s consumption basket, no bequest desire, no longevity risk, the investor wants a level real income stream.
 The 30-Year Real Annuity Rate is approximated as the average of the 10-year and 30-year US TIPS yields.
 A fuller analysis would use the real expected risk-adjusted return of the investor’s portfolio, which would depend on the investor’s estimates of the expected return and risk of each asset class at the start and end of the period, and the investor’s personal level of risk-aversion.
-Our estimate of the result from such an analysis is that the real income stream value of the investor’s wealth would have declined by about 1.5%, rather than the small increase we see based on using only the risk-free real rate, but still much less than the 13.3% decline in the real present value of wealth.
+Our estimate of the result from such an analysis is that the real income stream value of the investor’s wealth would have increased by about 2%, rather than the 4.8% increase we see based on using only the risk-free real rate, but still much less than the 12.8% decline in the real present value of wealth.